Checklist for new small businesses

 For income tax purposes, we define a business as an activity where there is a reasonable expectation of profit and there is evidence to support that intention.
 For goods and services tax/harmonized sales tax (GST/HST) purposes, a business can also include an activity whether or not it is engaged in for profit, as well as any regular and continuous activity that involves leasing property.

 The type of business structure you choose will affect how you report your business income, the type of returns you have to complete, and many other aspects of your business.
-To find out the impact that your choice of structure might have on your business, consult each of the below links:
+To find out the impact that your choice of structure might have on your business, consult each of the links below:

 Start a business